 The North Star House is a 10,000 square foot mansion, designed by Julia Morgan and is on the State and National Registers of Historic Places.
 This honor was bestowed because of the architectural importance of both the architect Julia Morgan, and a premier example of the Bay Area First Traditional Arts and Crafts Style.

-In the late 1800’s and early 1900’s the Craftsman movement that originated in England had come to the United States.
+In the late 1800’s and early 1900’s the Arts & Crafts movement that originated in England had come to the United States.
 It was a progressive social movement in response to the Industrial Revolution and the mechanization of many forms of cultural expression such as ceramics, furniture and architecture.
 The essence was to bring back hand craftsmanship and naturalism as common usage instead of machine made things.

 On the West coast both Berkeley and Pasadena were hot beds of this ideal.
 Practitioners were dedicated to healthy outdoor activities, growing vegetables and flower gardens, eating natural food, wearing hand made clothes, eating off of hand made pottery, and using handmade utensils.